Component Warranty Policy

 To request warranty service, the customer must:

-a) Present valid proof of purchase issued by the Company;
+a) present valid proof of purchase issued by the Company;

-c) Cooperate with diagnostic assessment.
+c) reasonably cooperate with diagnostic assessment.

 6. Limitation of Liability and Remedies